naalit/andromeda/README.md

 # Andromeda

 Andromeda will be a renderer for photorealistic, unbiased rendering both for production and hopefully games.
+Currently it runs into an infinite loop in a GLSL shader.
+So if you do run it, at the very LEAST, it will COMPLETELY FREEZE UP YOUR PC and youwill need to RESTART.
+Don't run it.

 ## Installation